exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 `basicConstraints`
 : We explicitly add a constraint here that this configuration is not CA certificates.
 You could drop that option if you wanted, because this is the default for certificates.

-The following command creates a certificate from the singing request and signs it with the private key of the CA.
+The following command creates a certificate from the signing request and signs it with the private key of the CA.

 ```shell
 openssl x509 -req -in server.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out server.crt -days 90 -sha256 -extfile server_cert_extensions.cfg -extensions extensions